 Accom: Lake Kawaguchi

-A whole day exploring around Lake Kawaguchi today and with good weather some great views of Mount Fuji.
+Our final morning photographing around Lake Kawaguchi today and with good weather some great views of Mount Fuji.

-Day 6 – HIROSHIMA, MIYAJIMA – [Sat 17th Nov]
+Day 6 – HIROSHIMA, MIYAJIMA | 19 Nov.
+2019 (Tue)

 We spend the day in Hiroshima Peace Memorial Park, the location of the Atomic Bomb Dome, Children’s Peace Monument (the “Sadako statue”), the Memorial Cenotaph, and the Peace Memorial Museum.
 These monuments make for a moving experience and time for contemplation.